dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deploy-jobs.md

 - `0 12 L * *`: At 12:00 PM (afternoon), on the last day of the month.
 - `0 7 L * 5`: At 07:00 AM, on the last day of the month, and on Friday.
 - `30 14 L * *`: At 02:30 PM, on the last day of the month.

-### Trigger on job completion

-To _chain_ deploy jobs together, enable the **Run when another job finishes** option and specify the upstream job so that when it completes it will trigger your job.
-You can also set this up through the [Create Job API](/dbt-cloud/api-v2#/operations/Create%20Job).
-You must have access (permissions) to the upstream project and job to configure the trigger.

-For jobs that are triggered to run by another job, a link to the upstream job run is available from your [job's run details](/docs/deploy/run-visibility#job-run-details).

 ## Related docs